egovernment/egovernment.github.io/_how-to/part-a/132-change-the-name-of-a-certificate.markdown

 The name of a certificate is defined on a document that it's extended from.
 Changing document name will also change the certificate name.

 Please bare in mind that, by default, registration name is also inherited from the certificate corresponding to it.
-If the name of the registration should remain unchanged, check ['How to 111 - Change the name and the short name of a registration'](/how-to/change-the-name-and-the-short-name-of-a-registration/).
+If the name of the registration should remain unchanged, check ['How to 112 - Change the label of a registration'](/how-to/change-the-name-and-the-short-name-of-a-registration/).

 1. Open file `model/documents/<document>.js` (the file name should be hyphened version of the document’s name).
 2. Set the value of a label property to the desired name.